Afshaan13/SML5282-Afshaan/page6.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/RetratoMartinVarsavsky.jpg/220px-RetratoMartinVarsavsky.jpg" /></div>
 <div>
 <h2><strong>His impact on the business environment</strong></h2>
 <p>Martín Varsavsky is an entrepreneur based in Spain, who has founded several major companies worldwide including Urban Capital, Medicorp Sciences, Vital, Jazztel, EINSTEINet, Eolia and FON.
-At the age of 17 he was just a refugee moving to the United States with his immediate family and within a few years became a famous icon for business and international relations; now teaching entrepreneurship at Columbia University in New York City.</p>
+At the age of 17 he was just a refugee moving to the United States with his immediate family and within a few years became a famous icon for business and international relations.
+His ambitions were fulfilled in these companies and now has decided to help others, like us, on our business orientated journies.
+He is now teaching entrepreneurship at Columbia University in New York City.</p>
 </div>
 </div>
 <p>&nbsp;</p>

-<h1>Additional reading on business individiuals in Spain</h1>
+<h1>Additional reading on business individiuals in Spain.</h1>
 <p><strong><strong> RANKED BUSINESS ENTREPRENEURS</strong></strong></p>
 <hr />
 <p><strong><strong> NEW BUSINESS NEW RULES</strong></strong></p>